YouTube Music: Features

-The availability of music includes many releases from mainstream artists and extends to any video categorized as music on the YouTube service.
+The availability of music encompasses numerous releases from mainstream artists and extends to any video categorized as music on the YouTube platform.

 YouTube Music initially operated in parallel with Google Play Music, but the latter was shut down in December 2020.
 Product manager Elias Roman stated in 2018 that they aimed to reach feature parity with Google Play Music before migrating users to it, but as of 2024 this has not been achieved.

 In September 2019, YouTube Music replaced Google Play Music in the core Google Mobile Services bundle distributed on new Android devices.
 In May 2020, an update was released to allow imports from Google Play Music, including purchased music, playlists, cloud libraries, and recommendations.

 A "pre-save" feature for upcoming releases was added in May 2020.

 In 2021, YouTube Music introduced a seasonal recap feature, which serves as a culmination of a user's top artists, songs, albums and playlists, in a similar style to Spotify Wrapped.

 In February 2023, YouTube Music launched Radio Builder, a free and from anywhere accessible web service for both paying subscribers and free users with iOS or Android devices.
 It allows users to create a custom radio station, selecting up to 30 artists with an option to hear only their songs or from comparable musicians.

 In April 2023, podcasts were added to the service, initially for users in the US only with a worldwide rollout planned at a later date.
 Google Podcasts was shut down worldwide in June 2024 with YouTube Music replacing it.